ovgutunc/Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model/README.md

 The dataset contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
 It can be found here and the attributes are as follows.<br>

-**InvoiceNo:** Invoice number.
-Nominal, a 6-digit integral number uniquely assigned to each transaction.
+**InvoiceNo:** Invoice number, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.<br>

 **StockCode:** Product (item) code, 5-digit integral number uniquely assigned to each distinct product.<br>